 Although there are no guarantees, special consideration is given to the indicated preferences.
 Roommate preferences are made based on availability and mutual requests.
 It is recommended that residents wishing to room together should submit their Agreements together when possible.

-Reservations - Students should forward the completed Residence Hall Housing Agreement with their $150.00 deposit immediately upon applying for admission to the University.
-Students may apply online through TopNet with credit/debit card or by mail with check or money order.
+Students should submit the completed Residence Hall Housing Agreement with their $75.00 application fee immediately after being admitted to the University.
+Students may apply online through the Housing Portal with credit/debit card.

 Downing Student Union 2125